-Once you are setup with a transfer agent, transferring shares to others can be done by filling the appropriate forms.
-My recommendation is to call Computershare or Canadian Stock Transfer (CST) to really understand all the forms the companies you are transferring shares from require you to fill.
-In my case, it was the same form I needed to fill for each companies I transfered (Telus, Bank of Montreal and Fortis).
+Once you are set up with a transfer agent, transferring shares to others can be done by filling the appropriate forms.
+My recommendation is to call Computershare to really understand all the forms.
+In my case, it was the same form I needed to fill for each blue chip companies I transferred (Telus, Bank of Montreal and Fortis).
 The agent also recommended I write instructions on the share transfer just to be clear on what I wanted to happen and I strongly recommend you do so.

 Once you have the forms, you need a signature guarantee.
 That’s actually quite challenging it turns out.
 You can’t just walk into any branch and ask for a signature guarantee.
 For example, Royal Bank doesn’t do them anymore for legal reasons (I was told at one of their branches).
 It turns out that Scotia Bank branch near my home does do them so my hunt came to an end.
 If you can find a Computershare office near you, you can get it done at their office as well.